Mission Statement

 Am I able to make a roommate request?

 Of course!
 This can be done during the application process.
 In the event that a roommate request is needed following registration, email us at bajoittennis@gmail.com and we will do our best to honor your roommate request.
 Roommate requests cannot be coed and must be within 2 years of age.
-Suite mate requests are also possible.
+Suite mate requests are also possible and follow the same guidelines.

 07.-